Table of Contents

-So without further ado, let’s get started on these 10 time-tested profile building strategies and nail your university application!
+So without further ado, let’s get started on these 10 time-tested profile-building strategies and nail your university application!

-One of most valued co-curricular activities, working on projects is a great way to build your profile.
+One of the most valued co-curricular activities, working on projects is a great way to build your profile.

 The projects you work on don’t necessarily have to be a part of your curriculum.
 You can pick any subject you like, maybe get a partner, tap into all the resources you need, and start working on it.